 The mortgage valuation is for the benefit of the mortgage lender.
 It is designed to give enough information for the lender to decide whether the property is safe to lend on, and up to what amount.
-Though you may pay for the report, you might not get a copy or even see what the surveyor has written.
+Though you may pay for the report, you may not get a copy or even see what the surveyor has written.

 The valuation is based on the surveyor's knowledge of comparable prices in the locality.
-It may also give a "minimum reinstatement value" which is the amount of money it would take to rebuild the property from scratch, should it ever be necessary.
+It may also give a "minimum reinstatement value", which is the amount of money it would take to rebuild the property from scratch, should it ever be necessary.
 Later on, the mortgage lender will ask to see evidence that a suitable buildings insurance policy is in place, together with confirmation that you are covered for the minimum reinstatement value.

 You shouldn't solely rely on your mortgage valuation if you are buying a property.
 This becomes more important the older the property is.

-Newly-built homes benefit from the National House-Building Council (NHBC) 10 year guarantee for any big faults or defects in construction or materials.
+Newly-built homes benefit from the National House Building Council (NHBC) 10 year guarantee for any big faults or defects in construction or materials.
 However, there is a case for a survey even with a new build, as after 10 years any defects would have to be remedied with your own money.

 Rebuild valuation included?